 Enter the Shopify Theme Store

-The Shopify Theme Store is home to more than 100 different themes you can use on your Shopify store.
+The Shopify Theme Store is home to more than 100+ different theme styles that you can use on your Shopify store.
 With third-party developers creating beautiful themes, and our own in-house team building themes – you’ll be able to find something that’s perfect for your business.

-Note: We recommend only using themes from the Shopify Theme Store, as we carefully evaluate all themes submitted by theme designers for quality and functionality before they are listed in the Theme Store.
+💡 Tip: We recommend using themes from the Shopify Theme Store, as we carefully evaluate all themes submitted by theme designers for quality and functionality before they are listed in the Theme Store.